osameh15/Mizekar/README.md

 ### Version 1.1.0 - UI Enhancements & Installer

+- **Exit Confirmation Dialog**: Safety confirmation dialog when clicking exit button on all pages
 - **Colorized Categories**: Each of the 9 categories now has a unique color with 70% opacity
 - **Watermark Logo**: Subtle logo watermark (30% opacity) on Category, Folder Management, and Image Display pages
 - **Minimize Button**: Added window minimize functionality to all pages (کوچک کردن)